Active Airstrips: Boston Brook, Budworm City, Charlo, Horne’s Gulch, Nictau, Renous (6)

 Agricultural Aviation #99 N4787B

-One Stearman crashed into the bush out of Budworm City, with no injury to the pilot [#53, N9719H below].
 “Less fortunate was pilot Sam LeFever of Lancaster, Ohio, who ended up in hospital with a fractured shoulder when his plane [#99, N4787B], crash-landed in a heavily wooded area near Horne’s Gulch airstrip.”
-This location, pictured below, according to the Department of Transport accident card, was actually 40 km northwest of Kedgwick, NB.
+This location, pictured below, according to the Department of Transport accident card, was actually 40 km northwest of Kedgwick, NB, which puts it in Quebec, 14 km west of L’Ascension-de-Patapedia, if the coordinates on the card are correct.

 #1 N1065N A.C.
 “Mac” McGlothin, Owner of Farm-Air Co.